GetStream/Stream-Framework-Bench/README.md

 A stack will typically start several components

-* Admin instance - This instance launches the benchmark
-* RabbitMQ (message queue) - 1 large node
+* RabbitMQ (message queue) & Admin instance - 1 large node
 * Task workers/ Celery - An autoscaling group of task workers
 * A cluster of your database instances - 3 by default